Diseases and conditionsFEATUREDKidney & Urinary tract

 Chronic kidney disease arises due to certain conditions that damage the kidneys & reduce the functioning of the kidneys.
 Wastes can build to high levels in the blood and make a person feel sick when kidney disease worsens.

-Persons suffering from Chronic Kidney Disease (CKD) may develop complications like high blood pressure, anaemia (low blood count), weak bones, poor nutritional health and nerve damage.
+Persons suffering from Chronic Kidney Disease (CKD) may develop various complications.
+These include high blood pressure and anaemia (low blood count).
+They might also experience weak bones, poor nutritional health, and nerve damage.
 The risk of developing heart and blood vessel disease increases with kidney disease.
 Complications linked to CKD may develop slowly over a long period of time.
 Conditions like diabetes, high blood pressure and other disorders may cause Chronic Kidney Disease.
 Early detection and treatment can often keep chronic kidney disease from getting worse.
 If kidney disease progresses, it may result in kidney failure, requiring dialysis or a kidney transplant to maintain life.

 Other kidney diseases